-We’re doing things differently this year!
-We’re holding our Annual Lecture Series throughout the month of June, with the keystone Leeson Lecture held both in-person and via Zoom on June 15th, 2023, during the in-person Annual Science Immersion Workshop for Journalists.
-Join us every Thursday afternoon in June for a thought-provoking, inspiring lecture on the most pressing energy and climate issues of our time.
+We did things differently this year!
+We held our Annual Lecture Series throughout the month of June, with the keystone Leeson Lecture held both in-person and via Zoom on June 15th, 2023, during the in-person Annual Science Immersion Workshop for Journalists.

 All lectures are free and will be live-streamed via Zoom.
-Limited in-person seating is available for the June 15 Leeson Lecture.
-Please register for each event via the links below.
+Limited in-person seating was available for the June 15 Leeson Lecture.

 All of our lectures are accessible for deaf and hard of hearing via live ASL interpreters and Zoom captioning.